tlee753/image-manipulation/gui/notes.md

 Feature list
 - before after shots (under the main image?)
 - set background color for image
-- sliders, masking?
+- sliders do above and below
 - adding borders to pictures
 - cropping?
 - export to exe
+- path to image
+    - open directory to do several images
+    - batch image option
+- buttons to remove white/black backgrounds -> overload function
+- file name followed by "white" or "black" string serve as shortcuts for background removal

+### Implemented
 - do something with status bar
     - name of image loaded
 - file extension optional
-- path to image
-    - open directory to do several images
-    - batch image option